martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `execute`

-The `execute` operation allows to execute custom SQL statements as part of a migration.
+The `execute` operation allows executing custom SQL statements as part of a migration.
 It must be called with a forward statement as first positional argument, and it can also take a second positional argument in order to specify the statement to execute when unapplying the migration.

 For example: